Eric Schoenberg (Associate Director -2011)

 Amy Krosch (Lab Manager 2006-2009)

-Amy is now a doctoral student at New York University in Social Psychology.
+Amy is now an Assistant Professor of Psychology at Cornell University.
+Before that, she was a postdoc at Harvard and completed her PhD at New York University examining economic scarcity effects on discrimination through multiple levels of social perception.
 Her research interests include distributive justice, social neuroscience, race-bias, prejudice, and intergroup relations.
 She is a member of the Society for Judgment and Decision Making, the Society for Personality and Social Psychology, the Society for Social Neuroscience, and the Social and Affective Neuroscience Society.

 Issac Dinner (PhD Student 2005 - 2010)